ieee-pes-amps/ieee-pes-amps.github.io/index.md

 ### Repository Requests

-Requests for new official AMPS repositories can be requested by the chairperson of any AMPS subcommittee, working group, or task force.
+Requests for new AMPS repositories can be made by the chairperson of any AMPS subcommittee, working group, or task force.
 To request a new repository, contact the AMPS github administrator, [{{site.data.config.admin_name}}](https://github.com/{{site.data.config.admin_github_username}}), with the following information,

 * A brief description of the what the repository will be used for
 * The preferred name of the repository